May 12, 2022

 How did you settle in?
 Any hot tips for new arrivals?

 The hospitality shown to me by the clinical and administrative staff was incredible.
-The rostering was fair and the work place was very collegial.
-The ED work is really interesting and there is plenty of support from inpatient teams.
+The rostering was fair, and the workplace was very collegial.
+The ED work is really interesting, and there is plenty of support from inpatient teams.
 I came for a locum in 2013 and have been here for 8 years.
-The accommodation is not the greatest but the friendly team and work place atmosphere more the compensate for the lack of luxury.
+The accommodation is not the greatest, but the friendly team and workplace atmosphere more the compensate for the lack of luxury.

 Hot tips - come the day before your shift, it's a long way to get here.
 Winter is amazing.